simolus3/drift/docs/content/en/docs/Advanced Features/builder_options.md

   is based on the table name (e.g. a `@DataClassName('Users') class UsersTable extends Table` would generate a `UsersTableCompanion`).
 With this option, the name is based on the data class (so `UsersCompanion` in this case).
+* `use_column_name_as_json_key_when_defined_in_moor_file`: When serializing columns declared inside a `.moor` file from and to json, use their sql name instead of the generated Dart getter name (so a column named `user_name` would also use `user_name` as a json key instead of `userName`).
+  This will be the only option in moor 3.0.
+You can always override the json key by using a `JSON KEY` column constraint (e.g. `user_name VARCHAR NOT NULL JSON KEY userName`)

 ## Recommended options

 In general, we recommend not enabling these options unless you need to.
-There are two exceptions though:
+There are some exceptions though:

-- `compact_query_methods`: We recommend enabling this flag because it generates less code and it will be the only option in the next breaking upgrade.
+- `compact_query_methods` and `use_column_name_as_json_key_when_defined_in_moor_file`: We recommend enabling
+  both flags for new projects because they'll be the only option in the next breaking release.
 - `skip_verification_code`: You can remove a significant portion of generated code with this option.
 The downside is that error messages when inserting invalid data will be less specific.